csdurfee/csdurfee.github.io/content/four-years-of-NBA-gambling-stats.md

 If somebody always bet the favorite on every NBA game, or the underdog, what would be their rate of return?
 Is it better or worse than the -4.5% rate on spread bets?

 I did find evidence of the favorite-longshot bias in the NBA money lines.
-Underdogs had a rate of return of -5.47% versus -4.09% for favorites.
+When risking a constant amount of money on each bet, underdogs had a rate of return of -5.47% versus -4.09% for favorites.
 Favorites between -200 and -400 offer the best rate of return of any type of money line bet, at -2.97%.
 Every single type of underdog bet does worse than -4.5% of the typical spread bet.

 |    label      |  start  | end | num games | return % |